 What About Dairy?

 As at TCM practitioner, I take this on a case by case basis.
 For women who have dairy allergies or sensitivities, I certainly recommend avoiding milk, yogurt, cream, and cheese at least until their food allergy is reversed.
-(Take this class to learn how to reverse food allergies for good.)
+(Learn about reversing food allergies here.)

 You can read more about the general milk controversy here.